gbarzon/gbarzon.github.io/_pages/about.md

 I am Giacomo Barzon, a Postdoctoral Researcher at the [Padova Neuroscience Center](https://pnc.unipd.it), University of Padova, Italy.

 I obtained my Ph.D. in Neuroscience at the [Padova Neuroscience Center](https://pnc.unipd.it), University of Padova, Italy, working under the supervision of Samir Suweis from the [Laboratory of Interdisciplinary Physics](https://liphlab.com/) and Manlio De Domenico from the [CoMuNe Lab](https://manliodedomenico.com).
-We studied how to model the effect of perturbations on brain networks at macro- and meso-scale.
+We studied how to model the effect of perturbations on brain networks at meso- and macro-scale.

 Previously, I obtained a Master's degree in Physics of Data at the University of Padova.
 This program provided me with a comprehensive understanding of both Physics and Data Science, and I find it fulfilling to merge analytical and computational methods to tackle research challenges.